DV

 What is the difference between BITO and BTCI?

-BITO (ProShares Bitcoin Strategy ETF) tracks Bitcoin Futures with a futures-based approach, while BTCI (NEOS Bitcoin High Income ETF) tracks Bitcoin ETPs with a crypto approach.
+BITO (ProShares Bitcoin Strategy ETF) tracks Bitcoin Futures with a crypto approach, while BTCI (NEOS Bitcoin High Income ETF) tracks Bitcoin ETPs with a crypto approach.
 They are issued by ProShares and NEOS respectively.

 Can I hold both BITO and BTCI?